MicrosoftDocs/dynamics365smb-docs/business-central/teams-faq.md

 ### Is the experience any different for users that are guests?

 Yes.
 Inviting guest users from outside your organization to participate in chat or a channel gives them a similar, but not identical experience compared to users within your organization.
 When a guest receives a message that includes a card, they can view it.
 Guests can also open the details window if they have been granted permissions to access that data in [!INCLUDE [prod_short.md](includes/prod_short.md)] and assigned a [!INCLUDE [prod_short.md](includes/prod_short.md)] license within your organization.
+Please note that clicking the details link on any Business Central card will always attempt to sign you into the original environment that card was shared from, assuming the user has permissions.
+Guest users are not currently allowed to use contact search because the contact search is bound to the original tenant and we do not currently support such delegated scenario .
 When a guest composes a message, links to their [!INCLUDE [prod_short.md](includes/prod_short.md)] or yours won't expand into cards.

 To learn about other similarities and differences between guests and team members, see [Guest experience in Teams](/MicrosoftTeams/guest-experience) in the Teams documentation.